keycloak/keycloak-benchmark/CONTRIBUTING.md

 ## Building and working with the codebase

-Each module of the code base contains a `README.adoc` with information on how to use and build that module.
+Each module of the code base contains a `README.adoc` file with information on how to use and build that module.
-This is a good starting point for both using and contributing to the module.

 Sometimes it contains the docs itself, and sometimes it links to the documentation site of the project.

+This `README.adoc` file is a good starting point for both using and contributing to the module.

+In addition to that, the project's website at https://www.keycloak.org/keycloak-benchmark/ is organized by components, has a navigation for each component and is fully searchable.

+If something is missing there, raise a GitHub issue with your question so that the documentation can be updated by the maintainers.

 ## Contributing to keycloak-benchmark